pkhuong/Napa-FFT3/README.md

-Napa-FFT2: Overview
+Napa-FFT3: Overview
 ===================

-Napa-FFT2 is a complete rewrite of Napa-FFT.
-The goal is still the
-same: to provide, via a mixture of cache-friendly algorithms and code generation, FFT routines in Common Lisp that offer performance comparable to the state of the art.
-In that regard, it is a success: depending on how it's used, Napa-FFT2 is, at most, around three times as slow as FFTW on small or medium inputs, and can be faster than FFTW for large inputs.
-The complete picture is more complicated than this;
-see the _Performance_ section for details.
+Napa-FFT3 is a complete rewrite of Napa-FFT (version 2 is an aborted experiment).
+The goal is still the same: to provide, via a mixture of cache-friendly algorithms and code generation, FFT routines in Common Lisp that offer performance comparable to the state of the art.
+In that regard, it is a success: depending on how it's used, Napa-FFT3 is, at most, around three times as slow as FFTW on small or medium inputs, and can be faster than FFTW for large inputs.
+The complete picture is more complicated than this; see the _Performance_ section for details.

-The goal of Napa-FFT2 isn't only to provide Discrete Fourier Transform (DFT) routines, but also (rather) to provide buildings blocks to express common operations that involve DFTs: filtering, convolutions, etc.  This is what enables Napa-FFT to achieve such high performance
+The goal of Napa-FFT3 isn't only to provide Discrete Fourier Transform (DFT) routines, but also (rather) to provide buildings blocks to express common operations that involve DFTs: filtering, convolutions, etc.  This is what enables Napa-FFT to achieve such high performance